 “Decisions such as these come about by analyzing how the term is used in the media (magazines, newspapers, television, radio) in edited sources.
 (Nowadays we also analyze online media, of course.)
 When usage issues are involved, we also look at a variety of style guides (New York Times, AP, MLA, Chicago Manual, Washington Post, just to name a few.)
 If style guides shift in a certain direction, we will follow that shift.”

-Mr. Peter Sokolowski, Editor at Merriam-Webster’s suggests the “Corpus of Contemporary American English” as reasoning behind such a change: The corpus had 168 references to the term “Redskin” which break down as:
+Mr. Peter Sokolowski, Editor at Merriam-Webster’s provides the “Corpus of Contemporary American English” as proof that the dictionaries failed their mission: The corpus had 168 references to the term “Redskin” which break down as:

 - 136 refer to the Washington team